-INSTRUCTIONS FOR 2007 WISCONSIN SCHEDULE WD
+INSTRUCTIONS FOR 2009 WISCONSIN SCHEDULE WD

 Purpose of Schedule: Schedule WD is used to determine the amount of capital gain or loss which you must include in Wisconsin income.
 Generally, all amounts reported on your federal Schedule D must be reported on Schedule WD.
-However, for Wisconsin tax purposes, you may exclude 60% of the net capital gain from assets held more than one year.
+However, for Wisconsin tax purposes, you may exclude 30% of the net capital gain from assets held more than one year (60% in the case of farm assets).